Optional Practical Training (OPT)

 - Part-time OPT authorized summer before last year of school.
 3 months worked.
 After graduation 10 and half months of OPT available.

-To apply for OPT please make an appointment to see the Assistant Director and pick up the forms from the OISS.
+To apply for OPT you must first attend an information session and then make an appointment with the OISS.
 You may download the required form I-765.
-Recent updates and key points to remember while on OPT here.
+Recent updates and key points to remember while on OPT are here.

 What is Optional Practical Training (OPT)?

 Optional Practical Training (OPT) is authorization for temporary employment with any U.S. employer that is directly related to an F-1 student’s major area of study.
 An F-1 student can be authorized to receive up to a total of 12 months of practical training either before (pre-) and/or after (post-) completion of studies.
-Additionally, some F-1 students may qualify for an H-1B “Cap-Gap” Extension and those granted a degree in the so-called the STEM fields (Science, Technology, Engineering and Mathematics) may be able to apply for a 17-month extension of the initial 12-month allotment.
+Additionally, some F-1 students may qualify for an H-1B “Cap-Gap” Extension.

 An F-1 student may be authorized to participate in pre-completion OPT after he/she has been enrolled for at least two full academic terms.
 The pre-completion OPT must be directly related to the student’s major area of study (i.e. a summer internship in his/her field).
 Students authorized to participate in pre-completion OPT must work part-time while school is in session.
 They may work full-time on breaks.